codevence/fair-wizard-guide/docs/applications/admin-center/settings/system/privacy-and-support.rst

 Support
 =======

 These settings also allow us to configure **Support Email** that users can use to request help or report issues.
-Similarly **Support Site Name** and **Support Site URL** can be used in case we want users to create tickets in issue tracker of some repository, e.g., on GitHub. **Support Site Icon** can also be configurated, using `Font Awesome <https://fontawesome.com/v5/search>`_.
+Similarly **Support Site Name** and **Support Site URL** can be used in case we want users to create tickets in issue tracker of some repository, e.g., on GitHub. **Support Site Icon** can also be configured, using `Font Awesome <https://fontawesome.com/v5/search>`_.
 These support links together with an icon are then shown in :guilabel:`Report issue` modal window.

 .. figure:: privacy-and-support/privacy-and-support.png
     :width: 700